Can Someone Have Bulimia Without Binging?

 Eating Disorder Hope explains that when people think about purging behavior within the context of eating disorders, it tends to be associated with binge eating; when someone is engaging in a harmful cycle of binge eating followed by purging, it means that they are suffering from bulimia nervosa.
+So, can can someone have bulimia without binging?
 According to Eating Disorder Hope, though, someone does not have to binge eat in order to engage in purging, which is a compensatory behavior that might include exercising compulsively, self-inducing vomiting, or misusing laxatives, diuretics, or enemas.

 When someone engages in purging behaviors after small or relatively “normal”-sized meals, it likely means that they are suffering from purging disorder.
 In the DSM 5, purging disorder is located under the classification of Other Specified Feeding and Eating Disorder (OFSED).
 And while there are currently no statistics that represent how many people are affected by purging disorder, the eating disorder community is very aware of the potential havoc this issue can wreak on someone’s mind as well as their body.